Antonio Suñol

 Don Antonio María Suñol was a Spanish-born Californio businessman, ranchero, and politician.
-Suñol served two terms as Alcalde of San José (mayor) and was one of the largest landowners in the Bay Area.
+He served two terms as Alcalde of San José (mayor) and was one of the largest landowners in the Bay Area.
 He is the namesake of the town of Sunol and the founder of Willow Glen, an affluent neighborhood of San Jose.

 Biography

 Suñol was born on 13 June 1797 to a Catalan family of minor nobility in Barcelona, Spain.
 He emigrated to Alta California in 1817, to Yerba Buena (modern San Francisco).
-By 1818, Suñol had moved to San José.
+By 1818, he had moved to San José.

 Circa 1820, he opened what is considered to be the first mercantile in San José, on the Plaza del Pueblo (modern Plaza de César Chávez).
 His store dealt in fur hides, lumber, alcohol, and other essentials.
-Success from Suñol's store gradually transformed him into one of the most prominent businessmen in the Santa Clara Valley.
+The success of Suñol's store gradually transformed him into one of the most prominent businessmen in the Santa Clara Valley.

 Suñol served as Alcalde of San José (mayor) for two terms, first in 1826 and then 1841.

-In 1835, Suñol donated the land at the northeast corner of the Plaza del Pueblo for the reconstruction of San José Church.
+In 1835, he donated the land at the northeast corner of the Plaza del Pueblo for the reconstruction of San José Church.
 Suñol, alongside his brother-in-law Antonio María Pico (who served as Alcalde of San José at the time), oversaw the construction of the church for the next eight years until its completion and consecration in 1846.
 In 1842, Suñol petitioned Francisco García Diego y Moreno, the Bishop of the Californias, for proper religious vestments and relics for the church.

 Suñol amassed numerous rancho grants over his lifetime.
 He was granted Rancho Agua Caliente in Alameda County in 1836.
-In 1839, He and his three brothers-in-law (Antonio María Pico, Juan Pablo Bernal, and Agustín Bernal) were granted Rancho Valle de San José, formerly belonging to Mission San José.
-In 1844, he was granteed Rancho Los Coches (in modern-day Midtown San Jose and Willow Glen neighborhoods of San Jose), where he built the Suñol House, a California Historical Landmark.
+In 1839, he and his three brothers-in-law (Antonio María Pico, Juan Pablo Bernal, and Agustín Bernal) were granted Rancho Valle de San José, formerly belonging to Mission San José.
+In 1844, he was granted Rancho Los Coches (in modern-day Midtown San Jose and Willow Glen neighborhoods of San Jose), where he built the Roberto-Suñol Adobe, a California Historical Landmark.

 He is considered the founder of Sunol, California, which was founded on his Rancho Valle de San José.
 Suñol is also considered to be the founder of Willow Glen, a prominent neighborhood of San Jose, California.

 Beginning in 1839, Suñol became a close confident and financier of John Sutter, the founder of Sacramento and an important figure in the California Gold Rush.
 Sutter eventually became heavily indebted to Suñol.

-He died on 18 March 1865 and is buried at Mission Santa Clara de Asís.
+Suñol died on 18 March 1865 and is buried at Mission Santa Clara de Asís.